hongjsk/kf94maskmap/README-en.md

 ## Step 2: Run the application on your PC

-If it was cloned to your PC, you can see the `kf94maskmap` directory under your current directory.
-Let's navigate to the project directory and instal the required packages.
+If it is successfully cloned on your PC, you can see the `kf94maskmap` directory under your current directory.
+Let's navigate to the project directory and install the required packages.

 ### Navigate directory